Skip to main content

 judgeStevenRedding

-Judge Redding entered private practice in 1990 and concentrated on insurance and medical malpractice defense law before becoming a partner at Franklin & Prokopik, PC., managing the firm’s Hagerstown office.
+Judge Redding entered private practice in 1990 and concentrated on insurance and medical malpractice defense law before becoming a partner at Franklin & Prokopik, PC, managing the firm’s Hagerstown office.
 He took four years off from the practice of law to recover from injuries sustained in a serious car accident.
-He returned to work part-time in 2011 as a guardian ad litem, representing children in abuse and neglect cases, and returned to full time practice in 2013, continuing his representation of children, as well as practicing criminal defense.
-In February, 2017, Judge Redding joined the Public Defender Corporation for the Twenty-Third Judicial Circuit, where he worked until his appointment to the bench.
+He returned to work part-time in 2011 as a guardian ad litem, representing children in abuse and neglect cases, and returned to full-time practice in 2013, continuing his representation of children, as well as practicing criminal defense.
+In February 2017, Judge Redding joined the Public Defender Corporation for the Eastern Panhandle, where he worked until his appointment to the bench.

-He has coached high school and AAU basketball for a number of years in the Eastern Panhandle.
+He has coached high school and AAU basketball for several years.
 He and his wife, Kristie Tobin Redding, live in Hedgesville.
-They have six adult children, nine grandchildren, and also unofficially “adopted” one of his basketball players, caring for him from the 6th grade until he left for college in 2015.
+They have six adult children, nine grandchildren, and they also unofficially “adopted” one of his basketball players, caring for him from the 6th grade until he left for college in 2015.